New approaches for a new era: advancing precision medicine initiatives with digital platforms, integrated strategies, and a connected ecosystem

 Medidata’s machine learning technology capabilities to identify differentiated patient responses.

 Can AI accelerate precision medicine?

 How can AI’s predictive power be optimized in a model system and implemented in the clinic to support, and not burden, the researcher or physician?
-Arnaub Chatterjee, SVP of Product and Ecosystem at Medidata Acorn AI, joins panelists at Harvard Medical School’s 2019 Precision Medicine conference to discuss the technology’s potential and current limitations.
+Arnaub Chatterjee, SVP of Product and Ecosystem at Medidata AI, joins panelists at Harvard Medical School’s 2019 Precision Medicine conference to discuss the technology’s potential and current limitations.

 How AI, computer models and data sharing are fueling early precision medicine victories in oncology